ncpol3sdpa/ncpol3sdpa/SUIVI.md

   + Open some isues #5, #6
   + Fix a bug in the test that caused them to take too long
   + Open the sos-decomposition branch in preparation to rewrite of the the SOS part.
 Discuss organisation of upcoming work with Thomas
   + Discuss failing tests in !17 with Mathis
+- (Mathis)
+  + Adapt the functions to handle hermitian matrices for the complex part instead of the symmetric matrices

+## 08/05/2025
+- (Mathis)
+  + Change the function that generate monomials for the complex part.
+We no longer generate the conjugate of the variables because this create issue when we create hermitian matrices instead of symmetric matrices for the complex part